cairo-book/cairo-book/src/ch09-01-error-handling.md

 ### Summary

-That is it for the error handling system in Cairo.
 We saw that recoverable errors can be handled in Cairo using the Result enum, which has two variants: `Ok` and `Err`.
 The `Result<T, E>` enum is generic, with types `T` and `E` representing the successful and error values, respectively.
 The `ResultTrait` provides methods for working with `Result<T, E>`, such as unwrapping values, checking if the result is `Ok` or `Err`, and panicking with custom messages.

 To handle recoverable errors, a function can return a `Result` type and use pattern matching to handle the success or failure of an operation.
 The `?` operator can be used to implicitly handle errors by propagating the error or unwrapping the successful value.
-This allows for more concise and idiomatic error handling, where calling functions deal with errors.
+This allows for more concise and clear error handling, where the caller is responsible for managing errors raised by the called function.